Myelin basic protein: Gene expression

 The protein encoded by the classic MBP gene is a major constituent of the myelin sheath of oligodendrocytes and Schwann cells in the nervous system.
 However, MBP-related transcripts are also present in the bone marrow and the immune system.
-These mRNAs arise from the long MBP gene (otherwise called "Golli-MBP") that contains 3 additional exons located upstream of the classic MBP exons.
-Alternative splicing from the Golli and the MBP transcription start sites gives rise to 2 sets of MBP-related transcripts and gene products.
-The Golli mRNAs contain 3 exons unique to Golli-MBP, spliced in-frame to 1 or more MBP exons.
-They encode hybrid proteins that have N-terminal Golli aa sequence linked to MBP aa sequence.
-The second family of transcripts contain only MBP exons and produce the well-characterized myelin basic proteins.
+These mRNAs arise from the long MBP gene (otherwise called "Golli-MBP") that contains three additional exons located upstream of the classic MBP exons.
+Alternative splicing from the Golli and the MBP transcription start sites gives rise to two sets of MBP-related transcripts and gene products.
+The Golli mRNAs contain three exons unique to Golli-MBP, spliced in-frame to one or more MBP exons.
+They encode hybrid proteins that have an N-terminal Golli amino acid sequence linked to the MBP amino acid sequence.
+The second family of transcripts contains only MBP exons and produces the well-characterized myelin basic proteins.
 This complex gene structure is conserved among species, suggesting that the MBP transcription unit is an integral part of the Golli transcription unit and that this arrangement is important for the function and/or regulation of these genes.
 At protein level, the concentration of MBP in the CNS is tenfold higher in sections of white matter compared with cerebral cortex.